18F/identity-oidc-java-spring-boot-xml/README.md

 ### Web Security Configuration

-The security of this project is handled through Spring Boot annotations, and in particular the `WebSecurityConfig` class found in the `src/main/java/hello/WebSecurityConfig.java` file of this project.
-Most importantly, this class configures the `OIDCAuthenticationFilter`, which handles the heavy lifting of the OpenID Connect protocol.
+The security of this project is handled through Spring Boot namespace configuration, and in particular the `servlet-context.xml` file found in the `src/main/resources` directory of this project.
+This file defines a number of Java beans used by Spring Security.
+Most importantly, this file configures the `OIDCAuthenticationFilter`, which handles the heavy lifting of the OpenID Connect protocol.
 The filter listens on a special URL path of `/openid_connect_login` within your application's context, and this forms the basis of your application's _redirect URI_, sometimes known as the _callback URL_.
 This is the URL that the identity server uses to communicate back to your application during the OpenID Connect process, and it needs to be served in a way that's reachable by the end user who's logging in.

 The filter makes use of several helper utilities to do its work, all of which are also configured in the same file.
 These include: